Mecanoo

 Mecanoo is an architecture firm based in Delft, Netherlands.
 Mecanoo was founded in 1984 by Francine Houben, Henk Döll, Roelf Steenhuis, Erick van Egeraat and Chris de Weijer.

 Foundation

 Houben, Döll and Steenhuis won a competition to design youth housing at Kruisplein in Rotterdam while they were still students at Delft University of Technology.
 The project marked a turning point in Dutch social housing which was then mainly oriented towards family units.
 Together with Van Egeraat and De Weijer, Mecanoo was founded in 1984 in Delft.

 The name Mecanoo is a combination of three different words: the British model construction kit Meccano, the neoplasticist magazine Mécano drawn up by Theo van Doesburg and the motto 'Ozoo', adopted by the original founding members for the Kruisplein competition entry which was located in the area of Rotterdam's former zoo.

+Over the years (1988-2003), four of the five founders of Mecanoo - Steenhuis, Van Egeraat, De Weijer, and Döll - have left the company.
+Houben, as the creative director, is still involved with the firm.

+In 2020, Mecanoo became a partner in the Data and Knowledge Hub for Healthy Urban Living, an independent and open platform of public and private organizations working together for a healthy urban living environment.

 Office location

 Mecanoo is located on one of the oldest canals of the Netherlands, the Oude Delft, in the historical city centre of Delft.
 This canal house dating from 1750 was designed by the Italian architect Bollina.
 The interior has a 40-metre long corridor with a stairwell, ceilings and doors with stucco work and carvings in Louis XIV style.
 After Oude Delft 203 had been occupied in the nineteenth century by several leading citizens, it was sold in 1886 to the Roman Catholic charity for the poor, later the St. Hippolytus Foundation.
 Until 1970 it served as lodging for the elderly and later as a hospital.
 In 1983 Mecanoo rented a part of the canal house and now occupies the entire building.

 Mecanoo also has offices in London, New York and Kaohsiung.